h598077/Dat250/dat250-expass2.md

 Had problems with permission for github action, resolved it with a quick google search to add executable permission and working directory

-**any pending issues with this assignment that you did not manage to solve:**
+**Any pending issues with this assignment that you did not manage to solve:**

 My last JUnit test is interfering with one of the other tests